NCAlgebra/NC/README.md

     Import["https://raw.githubusercontent.com/NCAlgebra/NC/master/NCExtras/NCWebInstall.m"];

-from the Mathematica Kernel or FrontEnd and follow the instructions to download and install NCAlgebra.
+on the Mathematica Kernel or FrontEnd and follow the instructions to download and install NCAlgebra.

 This method will always install the latest available stable release available in the branch `master`.
 It may be ahead of the latest